The Singularity Is Further Than It Appears (2015)

 This is THE big one for me.
 In the classic paper-clip-maximizer-gone-wrong example, there's no fathomable reason why generalized AI is necessary for such a specific, mundane task.
 But the organizations that have the (enormous) resources to develop such an intelligence are almost entirely focused on small numbers of tightly scoped problems.

-It's very difficult to see any ROI for any organization whose end goal is not some form of world domination.
+It's very difficult to see any marginal ROI for any organization whose end goal is not some form of world domination.

+And this is what has been nagging me about the Singularity and its associated predictions.
+Exponential growth in our problem-solving capabilities is explosive when the problem-space is linear.
+But what happens when the problem-space itself grows exponentially with each iteration?
+Then we're back to linear progress.

+Futurism, thinking about the future of AI and technology is still important.
+Long-term thinking, planning, and prediction are always good.
+But progress will probably be much slower than anticipated.

 reply